A combinatorial approach to small ball inequalities for sums and differences: Introduction

 {\bf Moment inequalities.} Probability bounds are of course closely related to moment inequalities, and our results in particular can be used to develop a number of moment inequalities for functions of sums and differences of random variables under various assumptions on the distribution and/or the function.
 Such inequalities are of intrinsic interest since they serve as tools in a variety of areas.

-{\bf Random walks.} For $0<a<2b$, the following sharp symmetrization inequality for i.i.d. real-valued random variables $X, Y$ is proved in \cite{DLL15}:
+{\bf Random walks.} For $0<a<2b$, the following sharp symmetrization inequality for i.i.d. real-valued random variables $X$ and $Y$ is proved in \cite{DLL15}:

 For $a\geq2b$, the estimate still holds with $``\leq"$ in the middle.
-This generalizes the earlier work of Schultze and von Weizs\"acher \cite{SW07:1}, which considered the special case $a=b$ and used it as a key ingredient in studying the level crossing probabilities for random walks on the real line.
+This generalizes the earlier work of Siegmund-Schultze and von Weizs\"acher \cite{SW07}, which considered the special case $a=b$ and used it as a key ingredient in studying the level crossing probabilities for random walks on the real line.
 The results of this paper contain those of \cite{DLL15}, and although we do not investigate this direction further here, it is conceivable that our results would be useful in the study of random walks on groups.

 Having briefly provided motivation from different points of view, let us say something about our methods, especially as compared with those of \cite{DLL15}, which focused on random variables taking values in a separable Banach space and may be seen as a precursor to this paper.
-In exploring small ball inequalities for sums and differences on general groups, the reason we study the problem from a combinatorial point of view is two-fold: firstly, it seems to be impossible to generalize the analytical technique developed in \cite{DLL15} to the group setting because it relies essentially on the availability of a dilation operation on the space, and secondly (and perhaps more importantly), it is reasonable to expect a deterministic phenomenon behind these estimates since they are independent of the probability distributions imposes on our random variables.
+In exploring small ball inequalities for sums and differences on general groups, the reason we study the problem from a combinatorial point of view is two-fold: firstly, it seems to be impossible to generalize the analytical technique developed in \cite{DLL15} to the group setting because it relies essentially on the availability of a dilation operation on the space, and secondly (and perhaps more importantly), it is reasonable to expect certain extremal combinatorial nature underlying these probabilistic inequalities, given that they are independent of the probability distributions imposed on our random variables.

-In Section~\ref{sec:comb}, we justify this intuition that distribution-free probabilistic estimates should be connected to a deterministic phenomena, which essentially follows from the Law of Large Numbers.
-Since our findings, not surprisingly, differ depending on how much structure we assume of our ambient set, we deploy Sections~\ref{sec:ab}, \ref{sec:nab} and \ref{sec:tvs} respectively to explore what can be said for abelian groups, nonabelian groups, and topological vector spaces.
+In Section~\ref{sec:comb}, we justify this intuition that distribution-free probabilistic estimates should be connected to extremal combinatorial phenomena, which essentially follows from the Law of Large Numbers.
+Since our findings, not surprisingly, differ depending on how much structure we assume of our ambient set, we deploy Sections~\ref{sec:ab}, \ref{sec:nab} and \ref{sec:tvs} respectively to explore what can be said for abelian topological groups, nonabelian topological groups, and topological vector spaces.
 In Section~\ref{sec:tight}, we discuss the tightness of our inequalities.
 Section~\ref{sec:appln} is devoted to various applications, including moment inequalities in normed vector spaces.